Edward Leete Award

 A nomination document should include:

-- A letter of not more than 1000 words containing an evaluation of the nominee's accomplishments and a specific identification of the work recognized.
+- Primary Nomination of not more than 750 words containing an evaluation of the nominee's accomplishments and a specific identification of the work recognized.

-- Up to two seconding letters, containing information not given in the letter of nomination, may be included.
+- Up to two seconding letters (each not more than 400 words), containing information not given in the letter of nomination, may be included.
 Nominations should emphasize the nominee's education contributions.

 - A biographical sketch, including date of birth